thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - **Intuition**: The filter acts like a magnifying glass.
 It scans small local regions of the input.
 It extracts important local features like "strong connection here," "weak connection there," etc.

 **Residual Blocks (ResNet-R)**
-- R residual blocks, each with two 3×3 convolution layers with 64 channels.
+- R residual blocks, each containing several convolutional layers.
-- Skip connections are added to allow better gradient flow and stabilize training.
+- Each convolutional layer uses 3×3 filters across 64 channels, maintaining the feature depth.
+- Batch Normalization is applied after each convolution to stabilize training by normalizing the feature distributions, speeding up convergence and allowing higher learning rates.
+- ReLU activation is applied after Batch Normalization to introduce non-linearity, enabling the network to learn complex, non-linear mappings and preventing vanishing gradients.
+- Skip connections are added to each block, allowing the input to be directly added to the output.
+This helps gradients flow more easily during backpropagation, solving the vanishing gradient problem and enabling much deeper networks to be trained effectively.
+Skip connections also help the network remember the input, allowing it to preserve important information and only learn the differences (residuals) needed to improve the mapping.
-- Purpose: Deepen the network to learn complex hierarchical features.
+- Purpose: Deepen the network to learn complex hierarchical features, where deeper layers extract more abstract patterns based on local relationships.
-- Why ResNet?
-Helps train deeper networks without suffering from vanishing gradients.
+- **Intuition**: Normal networks try to learn everything from scratch at every layer.
+ResNet helps networks learn better by making layers focus only on small improvements from Conv Block 1, not full transformations — while remembering and preserving the good parts of the input through skip connections.
+Like climbing a mountain.
+Instead of jumping to random new points, you step slightly up from where you already are.

 **Conv Block 2**
-- A 3×3 convolution layer.
+- A 2D convolution layer with 3×3 filters, operating on the 64 feature maps produced by the previous layers.
-- Purpose: Refine and unify features after deep feature extraction.
+- Purpose: Refine and unify the deep features extracted by the ResNet blocks.
+- Why 3×3?
+Maintains local spatial relationships while slightly adjusting and smoothing the features before output.
+- This layer aggregates the various complex patterns detected by earlier layers into a more consistent, task-friendly representation.
-- Prepares a clean feature map ready for task-specific decision making.
+- It prepares a clean and focused feature map that contains distilled information needed for the final predictions made by the output heads.

-**Output Heads**
+- Acts as a final adjustment layer to align the network's learned features with the specific needs of power control and user association prediction.

-- After Conv Block 2, the network splits into two branches:
+After Conv Block 2, the network splits into two branches:

 **Power Control Head**
 - Conv layer (3×3, 64 filters) followed by sigmoid activation.